cailmdaley/AU_Mic/notes/aumic_notes.md

 ------------------------------------------------------------

 ### To Do
--   clean down to data rms, not model
+- figure out model vs data pixel offset
--   for band9:
+- fix the way the observation frequency is defined once band9 is up and running
-    -   split out by date to check for flares
+- call young's poster
-    -   split out by pointing for uvmodel $\chi^2$
+- make contours 1,2,3 sigma

 ##### Papers:
 -   Thebault 2009